nilmtk/nilm_metadata/docs/source/manual.rst

 meter instance (a unique integer identifier within the building).
 We start numbering from 1 because that is common in existing datasets.
-Each value of the ``elec_meters`` dict is a dictionary recording information about that specific meter. ``site_meter`` is set to ``true`` if this meter measures the whole-building aggregate power demand. ``submeter_of`` records the meter instance of the upstream meter.
+Each value of the ``elec_meters`` dict is a dictionary recording information about that specific meter (see the documentation on the :ref:`elec-meter-schema` schema for full information). ``site_meter`` is set to ``true`` if this meter measures the whole-building aggregate power demand. ``submeter_of`` records the meter instance of the upstream meter.
 In this way, we can specify wiring hierarchies of arbitrary complexity.

 ``appliances`` is a list of dictionaries.
 Each dictionary describes a single appliance.
 The appliance ``type`` (e.g. 'kettle' or 'washing machine') is taken from a controlled vocabulary defined in NILM Metadata.
+See the :ref:`appliance-schema` schema for more information.

 For each appliance, we must also specify an ``instance`` (an integer which, within each building, allows us to distinguish between multiple instances of a particular appliance ``type``).
 We must also specify a list of ``meters``.
 Each element in this list is